aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get/_index.md

 This REST API retrieves a `DrawingObject`.
 You can also convert a `DrawingObject` to a required format.

-The important parameters are described in the following table:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |